A Hybrid ABM-PDE Framework for Real-World Infectious Disease Simulations: Model Formulation

 \subsection{Part 1: Berlin – PDE-Based Compartment Model}

-To model disease dynamics in the urban region of Berlin, we derive a PDE system from a motion-based ABM that incorporates individual movement guided by a spatial landscape and includes health state transitions.
+To model disease dynamics in the urban region of Berlin, we derive a PDE system from a motion-based ABM that incorporates individual movement and includes health state transitions.
 This approach allows us to capture spatially continuous population dynamics while maintaining a structured epidemiological model.
-Several methods exist for deriving a (stochastic) PDE system from an ABM (with multiple states) (e.g. \cite{Helfmann2021Interacting,Nardini2021Learning}).
-In our work, we follow the approach proposed by Helfmann et al. \cite{Helfmann2021Interacting}, in which the authors show how to translate agent motion and state transitions into a system of stochastic PDEs.
-We proceed as follows: we first define a motion-based ABM with a single state using a landscape to guide spatial movement.
-We then extend the model to include multiple health states and associated transitions between them.
-Next, we translate (reduce) this into a PDE-based compartment model, and finally, we present its weak formulation to enable numerical simulation using the finite element method.
+Several methods exist for deriving a (stochastic) PDE system from an ABM (with multiple states) (e.g.~\cite{Helfmann2021Interacting,Nardini2021Learning}).
+In our work, we follow the approach proposed by Helfmann et al.~\cite{Helfmann2021Interacting}, in which the authors show how to translate agent motion and state transitions into a system of stochastic PDEs.